Naman3120-Web/VCET-EVENTGO/README.md

 # 🗓️ VCET EVENTGO

-**A centralized discovery and notification platform for Vidyalankar College of Engineering and Technology.**
+**A centralized discovery and notification platform for Vidyavardhini's College of Engineering and Technology.**

 ---